February 16, 2021

 Not only does flexible pouch packaging maximize your own space, but it also maximizes the product in the package.
 Flexible packaging requires less material that results in a significantly higher product-to-package ratio than its rigid counterparts.
 Less headspace and less material helps reduce costs and improve sustainability.

 Food processors and restaurants can decrease their total cost of operations by switching from rigid to flexible formats.
 You know that flexible packaging takes up 40% less space versus metal cans — but that doesn’t only translate to increased inventory.
 Because it takes up less space in shipments and weighs one-tenth as much as traditional metal cans, both processors and restaurants can take advantage of significant cost savings.
-By investing in this new format, food processors will support the process efficiency needs of their customers and maximize their own return on investment.
+By investing in this format, food processors will support the process efficiency needs of their customers and maximize their own return on investment.

 Whether it’s a can of tomato sauce or a jar of guacamole, restaurant employees spend time scraping the inside of the container, careful not to throw out valuable product.
 Flexible pouch packaging, on the other hand, has a structure that enables up to 20% more product yield.
 Innovative technology like CRYOVAC® brand FlexPrep™ portion dispensing pouches offers up to 98% product yield for condiments, sauces, and toppings.
 Less product thrown out means less money wasted.